facebook Washington DC Medical Marijuanas Card | Marijuana Doctors DC

 Medical marijuana patients can use medical marijuana in a variety of ways.
 Smoking is the most common way to consume it, but it can also be vaporized, eaten as edibles, applied as a topical cream, or taken as a tincture or concentrate.

-Medical Marijuana Laws in Washington D.C.
+Medical Marijuana laws in Washington D.C.

 In Washington D.C., adult-use medical marijuana possession and consumption are legal.
 Cardholders with qualifying conditions are allowed to possess up to 2 ounces of marijuana for personal use under the law.
 Patients who meet the criteria can also have up to six plants in their home, three of which must be flowering at any given time.
 Even if you have a D.C. medical marijuana card, it is still illegal to buy or sell marijuana in the district.